brazier-dev/hikari-flare/docs/source/getting-started.md

 ## What is falre?
 `flare` is a component handler that uses the `custom_id` field for buttons to save state.
-This allows components to save state between restarts without using a database.
+This allows components to save information/data between restarts without using a database.

 ## First steps